rkumar/rbcurse/README.markdown

 ## PROBLEMS, ISSUES
 TextArea not bug free.
-Some situations wrapping errors could exist.
+In some situations wrapping errors _could_ exist.

 Seems test2.rb takes several seconds to load in 1.9, used to be almost instantaneous in 1.8.
+Maybe things have improved in 1.9.1.

 In test2.rb, when traversing menu items, several seconds delay before cursor moved down the first time, could this be because of all the